mikadosoftware/devmanual/docs/fulllist.rst

 * programmable corporation, prgrammable live Programmatic company - transparent processes, transparent metrics available to all and

+Perhaps another way to look at it - if you can read the precise instructions on how to build a company, or a house, you can make changes to the house - if you can automrebuild it you can easily improve it

+If not you are just left with sticking stuff on the sides.
+A near perfect metaphor for a bureaucratic only able to metastasise not evolve or improve

 Sompreviously the metrics were only available as you went up hierarchy Now it's a matter of policy